cybersoton/corda-trade-finance/README.md

 $ ./gradlew clean deployNodes
 $ build/nodes/runnodes
 ```
-To set up the RPC servers
+To set up and run the web servers (one for each party)
 ```
+$ ./gradlew runTemplateServerExporter
+$ ./gradlew runTemplateServerBank
-$ ./gradlew runTemplateServer
+$ ./gradlew runTemplateServerUKEF
 ```
+that enable the webapp likned to the Cordapp on http://localhost:10050/ (for the Exporter) http://localhost:10051/ (for the Bank) http://localhost:10052/ (for UKEF).

 ## Usage
 The application involved three parties: